pcg79/Reminders-Addon/README.md

 /reminders reset - Deletes all your reminders.
 Use with caution.
 Not reversible.
 ```

+## UI

+When a Reminder is created it will appear in the list as a button in the main UI.
+You can left click on the button to force the system to evaluate that reminder.
+That's mostly for test purposes so I don't know if that functionality will stay.

+You can also Alt+Click on a Reminder button to delete the Reminder.

 ## KNOWN ISSUES

 * Weekly reset is assumed to be Tuesday which will likely cause issues internationally.